Bandwidth/api-docs/content/numbers/downloadingReports.md

 ### Download the Report
 Once the report status query returns `Ready`, we are ready to download the requested report.
-This can be done by making a <code class="get">GET</code> request to the URI received in the location header of the response to our original <code class="post">POST</code> request, and appending it with `/file` .
+This can be done by making a GET request to the URI received in the location header of the response to our original POST request, and appending it with `/file` .
 The 200 response will include a `Content-Disposition` header indicating the filename, and a download of the file will begin.